Official State of Iowa Website Here is how you know

 General Fund Receipt Memos

-Gross General Fund receipts for February 2023 totaled $769.3 million, an increase of 5.9 percent over the same period last year.
-Fiscal year-to-date, gross General Fund receipts totaled $7,226.2 million.
-This is $314.4 million or 4.5 percent more than last year.
-The estimate for Fiscal Year 2023 is a decrease of 0.9 percent.
+Gross General Fund receipts for February 2024 totaled $728.9 million, a decrease of $40.4 million or 5.3 percent compared to the same period last year.
+Fiscal year-to-date, gross General Fund receipts totaled $7,495.0 million.
+This is $268.8 million more when compared to last year, for a year-to-date growth of 3.7 percent.
+The estimate for Fiscal Year 2024 is a reduction of 0.4 percent.

 State Budget in Brief

-This document contains the Condition of the State address, program initiatives, economic review, state financial policies, financial summaries, and information related to education, human services, corrections and others.
-The budget in brief covers fiscal year ending June 30, 2024.
+This document contains the Condition of the State address, program initiatives, economic review, state financial policies, financial summaries and information related to education, human services, corrections and others.
+The budget in brief covers fiscal year ending June 30, 2025.

 State Budget Reports